No office visit required for new Lehigh County COVID-19 testing site

 “Most of the other small clinics have been doing about roughly between 20 to 100, 150 tests per day.
 But this one will have about 450 go through on a daily basis,” Hook said.

-The free clinic is open from 9 a.m. until 6 p.m. starting Monday, January 4th.
-Running until Friday, January 8th.
+The free clinic is open from 9 a.m. until 6 p.m., from Monday, January 4, through Friday, January 8.

 For those who can’t make it, Hook says they have other options.